We Help Patients With Optic Atrophy Regain Visual Acuity

 Gradual loss of vision is a common experience in patients with Optic Atrophy.
 In more severe cases, it can even lead to blindness.
 That’s why an early diagnosis is so important.

-Dr. DeGraziano sees patients with this eye disease from all over the San Diego, Santee, Encinitas, and Oceanside areas.
-Our office has the tools at our disposal to maximize your vision and help you live your life the way you want to, even with vision loss.
+At the Peter E DeGraziano, OD, PC, we see many patients with this eye disease from all over the San Diego, Santee, Encinitas, and Oceanside areas.
+Our office has the most advanced tools at our disposal to not only diagnose your condition but to maximize your vision and help you live your life the way you want to, even with vision loss.

-How a Low Vision Trained Doctor Can Help with Optic Atrophy
+How a Low Vision Doctor Can Help with Optic Atrophy

 You can read more about the low vision aids and devices we offer here.